LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 added but to add hour and minutes you will need to make sure that quantities are added to the correct entities.

+## Advantages of Alternative Date Formatting

+The display ambiguities discussed above can lead to unintended changes or unknown errors in your data.
+Exchanging data between applications or converting data into different formats can also create unexpected changes.
+Similar issues also cause challenges for data interoperability, sharing and reuse, and long-term preservation.
+Alternative date formats can help to address these issues, and we will learn about three below.
+First, however, let's explore the challenges further by seeing what happens to date information when converted between different formats.

 > ## Exchanging Date Information between Formats
 >
 > What happens to the dates in the `dates` tab of our workbook if we save this sheet in Excel (in `csv` format) and then open the file in a plain text editor (like TextEdit or Notepad)?
 What happens to the dates if we then open the `csv` file in Excel?